-A complaints panel will be convened by the ETA governance director to review any complaints.
-They may consider multiple complaints at once if related to the same event, for example if more than one matter has been raised following a tournament.
+A complaints panel will be convened by the administrative panel or another ETA representative by delegation to review any complaints.
+They may consider multiple complaints at once if related, for example if more than one matter has been raised following a tournament.
 Once the panel has resolved the complaint it shall be dissolved.
 This panel must include;

-A chair who is the ETA Governance Director, Referee Manager, High Performance Director, Head of High Performance, Events Manager or a third party selected by the Governance Director who has been briefed on this policy.
+A chair who has been briefed on this policy.
 As well as contributing to the deliberations, the chair's role is to be aware of the requirements of this policy and ensure it is followed by the panel.

-One member taken from the group of playing representatives.

-One member taken from the group of refereeing representatives.
+Two other members, typically one member taken from the group of playing representatives and one member taken from the group of refereeing representatives, but this can be varied at the discretion of the Governance Director or the panel chair.

 While recognising that touch is a small sport and many participants will know each other well, conflicts of interest involving long standing personal relationships should be avoided.
-Panel members should take the initiative in declaring conflicts of interest which may affect their judgment, or are strongly likely to be perceived to affect their judgments, and rule themselves out of participation in the panel if appropriate.
+Panel members should take the initiative in declaring conflicts of interest which may affect their judgement, or are strongly likely to be perceived to affect their judgments, and rule themselves out of participation in the panel if appropriate.

 For most matters the panel does not need to constitute more than three members, but if required for complex or particularly sensitive matters it may be increased to five.
-An attempt to balance gender and similar social characteristics should be made.
+An attempt to balance gender and similar social or demographic characteristics should be made.